JasonBaier/ci3-fire-starter/README.md

 * last\_update: datetimestamp of when the settings field was updated
 * updated\_by: reference to the 'users'.'id'

+Settings are loaded in MY_Controller and are accessible in every controller, model and view file.
+Example: $this->settings->site_version

 ![Settings Screen](http://s4.postimg.org/3ltmgpt5p/ci3_fire_starter_setttings_screen.png?raw=true)

 <a name="themes"></a>